5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 General patterns:

-• Performance that doesn't match intellectual ability — bright in discussion but falls apart on assessments
+• Performance that doesn't match intellectual ability, especially if the student seems bright in discussion but falls apart on assessments

 • A pattern of starting strong in the year and declining significantly as demands increase